Alzzuzu/Projects-EDA/README.md

 # Projects-EDA
- It's all about the journey of my EDA (Exploratory Data Analysis) projects.
+It's all about conducting churn analysis for Orange, a French telecom company.